myudelson/hmm-scalable/readme.txt

     .-------------------.

 For more details on BKT refer to [1].
 [2], among other things, discusses how a gradient-based fitting of HMM can be implemented.
-[3, 4] covers additional topics relevant for the implementation.
+[3, 4] cover additional topics relevant for the implementation.

 = Compilation =